< Previous standard ^ Up a level ^ Next standard >

 The first edition was published in 2011.

-A rebooted SC 27 project is once again revising the standard to cover the need for ICT support for business continuity arising from both deliberate and accidental incidents.
+The revision project ran into trouble and was cancelled in 2020, then rebooted.
+The standard was revised to cover the need for ICT support for business continuity arising from both deliberate and accidental incidents.

 Personal comments